-I’ve been composing for my electro-acoustic trio since 2005, most often for Christopher Tordini on bass and Dan Weiss on drums, and previously for Tyshawn Sorey, who played drums on my first trio recording.
+I started my electro-acoustic trio in 2005 to blend intricate composition, highly open improvisation, and computer-based tools, and to create music for virtuoso improvisers including bassist Chris Tordini and drummer Dan Weiss.
 I’ve released 4 trio albums on Clean Feed Records, and have been supported by Chamber Music America’s New Jazz Works grant, a Fromm Foundation composition award, and a New Music USA project award.
-My trio music is designed for immersive, interactive performances, and combine compositional intricacy with radically open forms of improvisation to feature the creative contributions of each player.
-My most recent recording, Somewhere In The Upstream, is dedicated to my teacher Yusef Lateef, and takes the form of a “scorestream” in which notations are displayed on screens for the improvisers to interpret, shifting unpredictably for each performance.
+My fourth trio recording, Somewhere In The Upstream, is dedicated to my teacher Yusef Lateef, and takes the form of a scorestream in which notations are displayed on screens for the improvisers to interpret, shifting slightly for each performance.

 “Dessen’s music is so fresh and innovative that there are few precedents with which to compare it….
 The enthusiastic audience erupted with supportive whistles, shouts and sustained applause.
 A stunning example of creative, adventurous music, utterly devoid of cliché, stretching even the frontiers of free jazz beyond recognition. ”

 “These guys don’t just play together—they’re playing.
 This playfulness, as much as their fluid negotiations of Dessen’s jagged rhythms and elaborate melodies, is the spoonful of sugar that make these rigorous improvisations go down easy.”